 The timeless styling of the Classic Tracksters makes them a popular choice for runners.
 The Regulite thermal fabric moves with you and the improved waistband gives you a smoother profile.
 There's an internal pocket so you can keep your keys safe.

 While women’s wearing of running tights is considerably less controversial, there is still an array of elements to think about before buying.

 High quality running tights, such as those offered by Wiggle, are designed to be opaque at all times, even while stretching or bending.
 It’s an important consideration to make, with thinner materials used in poor quality brands often revealing more than just their poor performance while out in public, and especially in the sunshine.

 Opt for tights that remain opaque even when stretched to avoid embarrassment on the road.
 Also, look out for tights offering secure fastening systems to avoid the embarrassment of hitching up your tights every other stride of your run.

 If the idea of a figure-hugging set of tights does not fill you with joy, for whatever reason, then a pair of trousers is an equally viable option, with a wide spectrum of options available at Wiggle.

 Three top examples of women’s running tights

-Don't let the darker days and longer nights stop you from training.
-The Lite-Show tights have been designed for those early morning or evening runs, with Asics Lite-Show reflectivity.
-The moisture-wicking fabric with mesh inserts for ventilation keep you from feeling clammy so you can run for longer in comfort.
+Don't let the longer nights stop you from training.
+The Speedpocket Performance Running Tights tights have been designed with performance-enhancing compression to supports your muscles and help to reduce muscle fatigue by increasing blood circulation.
+The moisture-wicking fabric with laser inserts for ventilation keep you from feeling clammy so you can run for longer in comfort.